-Factor: River conditions
+Factor: Water conditions

-We may need to know: What is the current water level?
-Is this level safe for our ability?
+We may need to know: What is the current water release?
+Is this volume of water safe for our ability?
 What could affect this?
-What is the local water table doing?
-Is the river likely to rise or fall as we are paddling?
-Are there any tributaries that could affect the river we are paddling?
 How might we find out this information?
 What is the grade of the water we are going to be paddling on?
-How challenging will this make our day and is that what we want?
 Does the grade change at any point?
 Is this the correct grade for our ability?

-How can we find information on water grades?
-What features would we expect to see on Grade 3 or 4 water?
-Are there any hazards along our way that we need to be aware of?
+Are there any hazards at the venue that we need to be aware of?
+Is the course configuration as expected or have there been any changes made?